-If you’re going to drive a new Lamborghini Aventador, especially when clad in £2940 worth of optional Arancia Argos paint, you should slap a couple of accident black spot roundels on its flanks.
+If you’re going to drive a new Lamborghini Aventador LP 700-4, especially when clad in the optional vivid Arancia Argos paint, you should slap a couple of accident black spot roundels on its flanks.

 But is this not exactly what owners seek from such a car?
-Is an Aventador, like its forefathers the Murcielago, Diablo and Countach, not an attention-seeking device first and a thoroughbred driving machine second?
+Is a Lamborghini Aventador, like its forefathers the Murciélago, Diablo and Countach, not an attention-seeking device first and a thoroughbred driving machine second?

 Maybe, but that doesn’t mean its existence is not to be celebrated.
 Among mainstream production cars – which excludes esoteric models such as Paganis and Koenigseggs built in single or double-digit numbers – the Aventador now stands alone.